Fee Schedule Logic

 The fee schedule assigned in Edit Insurance Plan is used for write-off calculations.
 It does not affect the billed fee.

-When using PPO insurance, if the Account Module Preference Use UCR fee for billed fee even if PPO fee is higher is enabled, the provider fee will be used even if the PPO fee is higher.
+When using PPO insurance, if the preference, Use UCR fee for billed fee even if PPO fee is higher, is enabled, the provider fee will be used even if the PPO fee is higher.
 Disable this setting to always bill the higher fee.

 Category Percentage and Medicaid/Flat Co-pay Plan Types